hatemben/MongoDBAclBundle/README.markdown

 This bundle allows the use of MongoDB as the storage layer for the Symfony ACLs component.

+This is the working version with an ODM.
+Notice that it works only with Sonata Admin ACL editor for users/roles, but not with Groups !
-First working version, tests need to be update, and code to be reviewed.
-This version have been updated to use user's id in UserSecurityIdentity.
+Tests need to be updated, and code to be reviewed.
+This version have been updated to use user's id in UserSecurityIdentity instead of username.

 ![Image of User Acl](Resources/public/images/user-acl.png)